 Dr Sian Roberts – Clinical Director – Mental Health, Learning Disabilities and Dementia

-Dr Sahota is Clinical Commissioning Director for Urgent Care, having previously been the Clinical Director for Maternity, New Borns & Children.
+Dr Sahota is Clinical Commissioning Director for Unplanned Acute Care, having previously been the Clinical Director for Maternity, New Borns & Children.
 She qualified at University College London in 2001.
 She then completed her VTS within the oxford deanery based at The Royal Berkshire Hospital, Reading.
 Thereafter she worked as a partner in Berkshire for 5 years.

 Following the births of her son and daughter Dal now lives and works in Buckinghamshire.
 She is a portfolio GP, so as well as being a family doctor, has a special interest in dermatology and skin surgery and is also a GP appraiser in Buckinghamshire.
 In 2017 she became clinical director for urgent care across Aylesbury Vale and Chiltern CCG, a role which continues with the two CCGs merging as of 1 April 2018.